Hablamos Español Insurance Companies We Work With

 What we see most often

 Tenants sign first and read the insurance section later, then scramble to add endorsements the lease already required.
+By then the opening is on the calendar and the pressure is on.
+Reading the insurance and indemnity clauses before you commit turns a scramble into a checklist.

 A real example